Hannah McKibbin

-Hannah McKibbin (born 7 August 1985) is a British individual rhythmic gymnast.
-She represents her nation at international competitions.
+Hannah McKibbin (born 7 August 1985) is a retired British individual rhythmic gymnast.
+She represented her nation at international competitions.

 She participated at the 2004 Summer Olympics in Athens.
 She also competed at world championships, including at the 2001 and 2003 World Rhythmic Gymnastics Championships.
 She had her highest placement finishing 14th in All-around at the 2001 World Championships in Madrid, Spain.